kcybulski/prosody-modules/mod_flash_policy/README.markdown

 584 is tricky because it requires root priviliges to set up a socket on a port \< 1024.

-This plugins filters the incomming data from the flash client.
+This plugins filters the incoming data from the flash client.
 So when the client connects with prosody it immediately sends a xml request string (`<policy-file-request/>\0`).
 Prosody responds with a flash cross-domain-policy.
 See